TheGMren/TheGMren/README.md

 - 👋 Hi, I’m @TheGMren
-- 👀 I’m interested in Software
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...